AdamKayange/Daycare/readme.md

-Just get thec code and work on it
+Just get the code and work on it
 Guest everything is fine....